 Around this same time, I was starting to pay attention to the hopelessness in my heart and the resulting feelings of meaninglessness to my life.
 I had turned away from my god of nature several years ago, so this wasn't the main problem.
 I couldn't quite place my finger on it.
 I was attaining the American dream, wasn't I?
 I thought I had everything one was supposed to have, yet I was empty inside and growing more empty by the day.
 This was one of the reasons I became unfaithful to my wife, thinking I would find fulfillment there.
 I was hurting the one's around me I claimed to love, which I never planned on doing.
 I seemed to have no control over my behavior at that time.
 If you asked me what the purpose of my life was then, I would have not been able to give you a clear answer, but if I was honest, it would have been 'to please myself no matter what'.
 I was being more consistent with this society's view of success, and this was leaving me more and more empty.

-About six months after attending my friend's religious organization’s meetings, a very special day came.
-It was “easter Sunday”, my physical birthday, and the first day in the new building of this religious organization.
+About six months after attending my friend's religious organization's meetings, a very special day came.
+It was easter Sunday, my physical birthday, and the first day in the new building of this religious organization.
 The clergymen taught a message about "coming home" for easter.
-By God’s mercy, the Holy Spirit opened my heart to the good news of Jesus from his Words in the new testament (and this in spite of the clergyman’s rejection of so many of Jesus' teachings), and on that day, at the end of hearing the clergyman tell of the great love of God in Jesus for me, I begged God for forgiveness for ignoring Him, and gave my heart and life to Jesus.
+I heard about God's forgiveness and a bit of the good news of Jesus from his Words in the new testament (and this in spite of the clergyman's rejection of so many of Jesus' teachings), and on that day, at the end of hearing the clergyman tell of the great love of God in Jesus for me, I begged God for forgiveness for ignoring Him, and gave my heart and life to Jesus.
 Prior to that moment, the weight of my sin and guilt was great, and I desperately saw my need for forgiveness from the Creator of my life.
 And on that day, I went from darkness to Light, as I was born from above by the Spirit of God.
 The date was April 15, 1990...

 Life began!!! : )))